rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 #### How often is the listing updated (including the version of Rancher, etc.)?

 Cloud marketplace listings are tied to a specific version of Rancher, usually the latest version available at the time of listing.
 Typically, these are updated quarterly, or more frequently if there are security issues.

-To update Rancher to a current version before the marketplace listing is updated, please see the following [documentation](./installation-and-upgrade.md).

 #### I have many Kubernetes clusters across multiple AWS accounts, does the Rancher Prime billing still work and enable tiered pricing?